+A Little Cheesy Maybe but Then Again Maybe Not.
 I sit here, pondering the last year.
-It began with my dad having quadruple bypass surgery, the middle was the diagnosis of the life altering disease of my youngest, the end was the death of my Lady.
+It began with my dad having quadruple bypass surgery, the middle was the diagnosis of the life-altering disease of my youngest, the end was the death of my Lady.
 There were many things sprinkled in between.
 There were HUGE life changes in my oldest.
 HUGE life lessons for 2 of my kids.
 22 weeks of military school.
 FASD/Puberty explosion with one kid.
 Surgery and learning how to hear out of both ears.
 Surgery for me.
 Overtime for Big Daddy.
 2 Boys involved with 2 girls.
 An engagement.
 An intention of engagement.
 Driver’s license.
 HUGE family dynamics shift within my family.
 And a partridge in a pear tree.

 This year, I have seen the highest of highs and the lowest of lows.
 What has been constant has been my faith in Jesus, the unending love of my husband, my children, and my family.
 There are days when it is hard to breathe.
-There are days when the hours are long and the patience is short.
-There are also days of laughter and learning.
+Then, there are days when the hours are long and the patience is short.
+Also, there are also days of laughter and learning.

 This past Friday, my sister and her family were in town.
 She wasn’t going to be able to be at “Christmas” when mom was having her time, but she came early and Kim, Shane, and I brought our crew to play.
 We ordered pizza.
 Ate desserts.
 We laughed.
 Learned about where we come from and remembered our times as kids.
 Our parents shared some stories and some love about their childhoods.
 All while we were “adulting”, the kids were playing cards, football, and just hanging out.
 It was sheer bliss.
 We even got in a couple of games of Scrabble.